 This series of pictures shows how the PWM kit was fitted in a JX10 using IDC cable and right angle pin headers used as connectors.
 This connector arrangement allows the tone boards to be disconnected if wanted and eases assembly when placing the Tone boards back into position when the keyboard is reinstalled.

 Daughter boards are screwed in place using self tapping screws and 5mm high 3mm hole nylon spacers.
-The top right corner of the daughter board requires a plastic or nylon washer to avoid any possibility of hitting traces with the screw head.
+Check positioning to avoid fouling of keyboard struts before screwing in place.

-In the picture below, the daughter boards would be better placed 1 cm further towards the front of the instrument.
+They are better placed 1 cm further towards the front of the instrument that is away from the module boards.

 Note that they are in different positions relative to each tone board, this is because they were placed to avoid cross members in the keyboard metalwork to avoid excessive pressure on the flat cables that join each keyboard PCB.